PlabonKumarsaha/Unit-Testing-SpringBoot-beginner-guideline/README.md

 - @BeforeAll – denotes that the annotated method will be executed <b> before ALL</b> test methods in the current class (previously @BeforeClass in junit4)
 - @AfterAll – denotes that the annotated method will be executed <b> after ALL</b> test methods in the current class (previously @AfterClass in junit4)
 - @Disable – it is used to disable a test class /method (previously @Ignore in junit4)
+- @EnabledOnOs - look to run on only specific OS .The other OS will be disabled
+- @EnabledOnJre - looks to run on particular JRE versions of java
+- @RepeatedTest - Repeates a test multiple time.

 **Must know annotations:** *[Examples](https://junit.org/junit5/docs/current/user-guide/)*